 Wondering where to eat in San Sebastian?
 Not only will I share my favorite local spots below, I’ll also tell you the 13 must-try foods in San Sebastian so you can be sure to order well in this foodie paradise!

 San Sebastian is known for rustic pintxos bars and avant-garde Michelin star restaurants—where to begin?
 Here's my advice for where to eat in San Sebastian!

-Where to eat in San Sebastian – My Top Picks and Advice
+Where to Eat in San Sebastian – My Top Picks & Tips

-Those that follow my social media will know that we recently launched food tours and pintxos tours in San Sebastian— and this Spring Devour San Sebastian food tours has really taken off!
+A few years ago we launched food tours and pintxos tours in San Sebastian—and since then our Devour San Sebastian food tours have really taken off!

 But 2017 was the year, so we booked a long-stay apartment in San Sebastian and made our way up to research, plan, hire, and EAT!
-It was a great process, and our first tours are receiving rave reviews.
+It was a great process, and our tours have been receiving rave reviews ever since.

-- Order the pinxtos that aren’t already on the bar.
-Sure – they are beautiful and tempting, but the great pintxos are almost always made to order.
-Ask the waiter for what’s available!
+- Order the pinxtos that aren't already on the bar.
+Sure—they are beautiful and tempting, but the great pintxos are almost always made to order.
+Ask the waiter what's available!